PaddlePaddle/docs/docs/design/modules/optimizer.md

           parameters_and_grads: a list of (variable, gradient) pair to update.

         Returns:
-          optmization_op_list: a list of optimization operator that will update parameter using gradient.
+          optimization_op_list: a list of optimization operator that will update parameter using gradient.
         """
         return None